wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 ![Image showing the positions of the 4 georeference coordinates](images/cadtutorial/georeferencing.png)

+> ## NOTE
-> NOTE: You can add additional points as necessary - generally the more points you map, the more accurate the extraction process will be.
+>> You can add additional points as necessary - generally the more points you map, the more accurate the extraction process will be.
 For a small,  rectangular floorplan like this, 4 are enough!

 ### Creating the config.json file